 Power zone endurance ride is a class where you train at zones 2 and 3, which is referred to as aerobic threshold.
 Those classes work by focusing on training at low-to-moderate intensities.

 Why peloton power zone endurance is good for triathletes?
 Overall, this class is good for triathletes because it maintains its effort level just below the lactate threshold.
-Low workouts intensity allows training multiple times per week (10 to 13) while minimizing the risk of negative training outcomes.
+Low workout intensity allows training multiple times per week (10 to 13) while minimizing the risk of negative training outcomes.

 The majority of studies have shown that optimal training for endurance uses the 80/20 rule, which means 80% of training sessions are performed at low intensity.